Send the link below via email or IMCopy

 (With this, therefore because of this)

-This fallacy assumes causation where none may exist.
-Just because two things coincide does not mean one causes the other.
+Assumes causation where none may exist.
+Two things coinciding does not mean one causes the other.

 (It does not follow)